Medicine Cabinet Must-Haves for Every Stage

 Antihistamine

-• Cetirizine (Zyrtec®) is a great option because it works well for many reactions and it is not sedating
+- Cetirizine (Zyrtec®) is an excellent option because it works well for many reactions, and it is not sedating

 Anti-itch cream